dylanwcarter/dylanwcarter.github.io/README.md

-# Welcome to my website!!
+# Welcome to the github for my portfolio website!
-I have not yet completed it, but check back soon :)
+This site contains my education, work experience, projects, and contact info Please feel free to reach out, thanks for looking!